ON THIS PAGE: You will learn about the different types of treatments doctors use for people with appendix cancer. Use the menu to see other pages.

 Debulking surgery.
-For later-stage appendix cancer, debulking (or cytoreduction) surgery may be performed.
+For later-stage appendix cancer, debulking (or cytoreduction) surgery may be considered depending on the type of appendix cancer and if there is only spread in the abdominal cavity.
 In this surgery, the doctor removes as much of the tumor “bulk” as possible, which can benefit the patient even though it will not remove every cancer cell from the body.
 Sometimes, debulking surgery will be followed with chemotherapy (see below) to destroy remaining cancer cells.

-When the tumor produces mucous, much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucous.
-The mucous looks like jelly, and this condition is often referred to as “jelly belly.”
-Removing the mucous from the abdomen can often relieve a patient’s symptoms of bloating.
+When the tumor produces mucus, much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucus.
+The mucus looks like jelly, and this condition may be referred to as “jelly belly.”
+Removing the mucus from the abdomen can often relieve a patient’s bloating.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.